Azure/azure-docs-sdk-java/docs-ref-conceptual/includes/azure-toolkit-for-intellij-prerequisites.md

 To complete the steps in his article, you will need to install the Azure Toolkit for IntelliJ, which requires the following software components:

 * IntelliJ IDEA Ultimate Edition or Community Edition, which can be downloaded from the [JetBrains website](https://www.jetbrains.com/idea/download/).
-* A Java Developer Kit (JDK), version 1.8 or later.
+* A supported Java Developer Kit (JDK).
+For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
 * An operating system.
 The Azure Toolkit for IntelliJ has been tested on the following operating systems:

   * Windows 10, Windows 8.1, Windows 8, and Windows 7